aiberlin/NTMI/README.md

-# NTMI
+# NTMI - a Nontrivial Music Instrument

-NTMI is short for Nontrivial Music Instrument, a project by Airborne Instruments: http://airborneinstruments.eu/
+NTMI is a project by Airborne Instruments: http://airborneinstruments.eu/

 An NTMI tutorial is at https://s4ntp/ntmi